 Thirty years on, I work at the U.S. Geological Survey's Astrogeology Science Center in Flagstaff, Arizona.
 I am a U.S. Federal government employee working alongside and providing operational support to planetary scientists and cartographers.
-I'm mainly an archivist and map librarian, but I also maintain our exhibits and give tours.
+I am mainly an archivist and map librarian, but I also maintain our exhibits, give tours, and organize scientist talks.
 Yesterday I received a 10-year service pin; tomorrow I'll show 42 teachers from 19 U.S. states, Puerto Rico, and Canada around our facility.
 I can hardly wait.

 The first big turning point in my peripatetic career was a telephone call I received from NASA Johnson Space Center (JSC) in May 1992.
 At the time, I was freelance writing - the Star Date radio show was a regular client - and presenting planetarium shows to school groups.
-The call came as a shock since I had not answered any sort of job solicitation.
+I barely kept my head above water; hence, the day before the call came, I had taken a part-time job as a library page.
+The call from NASA came as a shock since I had not answered any sort of job solicitation.

 It turned out that the deputy director of a part of JSC responsible for their History Office had asked her husband's best friend's brother, who was one of my editors, to recommend someone for a job that was part technical writing, part history.
 JSC management in its wisdom had decided to close the History Office, but there were dissenters.
 I was flown down to Houston for an interview in July, and on 10 August 1992, I became part of their devious plot to keep the invaluable JSC History collections intact and available.